 WHAT CAN I NOT SPEND THE LEVY ON?

 It is specifically designed to fund Apprenticeships.
 Although many may consider additional costs besides training part of the Apprenticeship, there are a selection of things in which the funds cannot be spent on.
-The Apprenticeship Levy funds cannot be used for:
+Also, the Apprenticeship Levy funds cannot be used for:

 • Travel and subsidiary costs